rhee876527/chiyogami/README.md

 - ✔ Beautiful & Responsive UI — Built with TailwindCSS & DaisyUI for a clean and modern look.
 - 🖍 Syntax Highlighting — Automatic formatting with HighlightJS.
+- 📝 Markdown Rendering — Automatic formatting with Marked.
 - ⏳ Configurable Expiry — Set custom expiration times with API.
-- 🔒 Secure & Private — Client-side encryption with WebCrypto for encrypted pastes.
+- 🔒 Secure & Private — Client-side encryption with WebCryptoAPI for encrypted pastes.
 No password saved in server.
 - 📡 Powerful API — Create and fetch pastes without leaving the terminal.
 - 🔍 Public Pastes — List & search all public pastes.
 - 🔑 Private Pastes — Only accessible via a unique, unguessable link for enhanced privacy (use encryption on web UI for ultimate privacy).